 Our Training Model

-We are fully subscribed in the integrated six year program, having graduated our first integrated resident in 2016, As of 2017, we have a resident in the lab as well as one traditional thoracic surgery resident beginning his second and final year of training.
+We are fully subscribed in the integrated six year program, and are one of the few programs in the country to have graduated two residents.
+As of 2018, we have a resident in the lab conducting a Congenital Cardiac Surgery Research Fellowship as well as one 4/3 Thoracic Surgery resident completing his final months of training.
 We are thrilled to be early adopters of this cutting edge model of training and to be at the frontier of surgical training for the next generation of cardiothoracic surgeons.

-We are unique to be able to offer opportunities in every area of cardiothoracic surgery; including adult cardiac, congenital, heart failure and transplantation, thoracic and esophageal surgery.
+We are unique to be able to offer opportunities in every area of Cardiothoracic Surgery; including Adult Cardiac, Congenital, Heart Failure, Mechanical Circulatory Support, Transplantation, Thoracic and Esophageal Surgery.

-Residents are exposed to and trained on the latest cutting edge technology.
-We have a robust minimally invasive valve practice including transcatheter aortic valve implantation.
-The Artificial Heart Program is a national leader in left ventricular assist devices, totally artificial heart replacement, and extracorporeal membrane oxygenation.
-Residents will learn novel approaches to aortic surgery (TEVAR, EVAR), off pump coronary surgery, minimally invasive procedures and innovative techniques in the treatment congenital heart disease in neonates and adults.
-While on the thoracic service, residents will gain experience with robotic technology in the treatment of esophageal and lung disease.
+Residents are exposed to and trained in the latest cutting edge technology.
+We have a robust Minimally Invasive valve practice including transcatheter aortic valve implantation.
+The Artificial Heart Program is a national leader in left ventricular assist devices (LVAD), totally artificial heart replacement, and extracorporeal membrane oxygenation (ECMO).
+Residents will learn novel approaches to aortic surgery (TEVAR, EVAR), off pump coronary surgery, minimally invasive procedures and innovative techniques in the treatment of congenital heart disease in neonates and adults.
+While on the Thoracic service, residents will gain experience with robotic technology in the treatment of esophageal and lung disease.
 The esophageal laboratory is a world leader in the multimodal diagnosis and treatment of benign and malignant esophageal disease.
 In addition, residents will become skilled in advanced bronchoscopy techniques, EBUS, navigational bronchoscopy and VATS lung surgery.

 Esophageal Diagnostic Laboratory